mikomatyk/songbook/README.md

-# songbook
+# Songbook

 A collection of song lyrics with accompanying guitar chords in a printer-friendly format.
 I keep them here for my own convenience, but feel free to use them as you like.
 Keep in mind, however:

-The chords presented here are based on what I hear, limited to what I can play, and sometimes adapted to suit my vocal range.
+The guitar chords presented here are based on what I hear, limited to what I can play, and sometimes adapted to suit my vocal range.
 I have no formal musical education; I'm a self-taught amateur guitar player and an average singer.
 As a result, the chords may (and often do) differ slightly from those you might find elsewhere on the internet.
 You have been warned!